Kiddo-Xiao/cmis-25SP-P3-PhysicalUI/docs/P3-Write Up.md

 Discuss the results and any design recommendation for future improvements in a brief but substantive way

 ## Use of AI assistants
+We used AI assistants for help understanding physics models and for outlining a structure for the code and the write-up.